amoury/WordPress-SASS-HMR-Webpack-Boilerplate/readme.md

-# Developing Wordpress theme with Webpack, HMR and Browsersync
+# Developing Wordpress theme with Webpack, HMR, SASS, Underscores Theme and Browsersync

 The aim of this example is to present a simple workflow of a Wordpress theme development which leverages all goodness of a [Webpack](https://webpack.github.io/) module bundler including with a hot module replacement (HMR) which in combination with [Browsersync](https://www.browsersync.io/) provides a very fast developing experience.